Fully Loaded: In Your House: Storylines

 On the June 29 episode of Raw is War, L.O.D.
 2000 (Hawk and Animal) called out their famous manager Paul Ellering.
 Ellering betrayed L.O.D.
 2000 by inviting his new tag team Disciples of Apocalypse (8-Ball and Skull).
 DOA attacked L.O.D.
 2000, leading to a match between the two teams at Fully Loaded.
 Also in Raw is War, on June 8 Nation of Domination enforcer Mark Henry faced Vader in a singles match and dominated him until The Undertaker attacked them both.
-Henry would attack Vader during his King of The Ring 1998 qualifying match against NOD member The Rock, which triggered Vader attacking Henry back in a tag team partner at the same night.
-Vader later would attack him again, costing Henry qualifying match against Ken Shamrock on June 22.
-At King of the Ring, Vader would collided with Henry, thus leading to a match in Fully Loaded.
+Henry would attack Vader during his King of The Ring 1998 qualifying match against NOD member The Rock, which triggered Vader attacking Henry back in a tag team match at the same night.
+Vader later would attack him again, costing Henry his qualifying match against Ken Shamrock on June 22.
+At King of the Ring, Vader would collide with Henry, thus leading to a match in Fully Loaded.